Mobile Strategy

 Progressive Web App (PWA)

-Experience Cloud sites can function as PWAs, providing app-like experiences through the browser with some offline capability.
+Experience Cloud sites can function as PWAs, delivering app-like experiences through the browser with some offline capability.

 PWA Characteristics